Jamestown Man Sentenced On Drug Charges

 Assistant U.S. Attorney Laura Higgins, who is handling the case, stated that the defendant was arrested on December 1, 2016, along with his brother Beau K.C.
 Jones, after a shipment of more than 360 grams of methamphetamine was delivered, via the U.S. mail, to the brothers at Matthew S. Jones’ residence at 70 Colfax in Jamestown.
 Shortly after the delivery, Beau K.C.
 Jones was arrested during a car stop by police and the parcel containing the methamphetamine was discovered in the backseat of his vehicle.
 Matthew S. Jones was arrested later that day during a separate car stop.
 A safe was found in the trunk of his car containing an additional quantity of approximately 80 grams of methamphetamine.

 Beau K.C.
 Jones was previously convicted and is awaiting sentencing.

-The sentencing is the culmination of an investigation by the Drug Enforcement Administration, under the direction of James J. Hunt, Acting Special Agent in Charge, New York Field Division, the Southern Tier Regional Drug Task Force, under the direction of Chautauqua County Sheriff’s Lieutenant David Bentley, the Chautauqua County Sheriff’s Department, under the direction of Sheriff Joseph Gerace, and the Jamestown Police Department, under the direction of Harry Snellings.
+Today’s sentencing is the result of an investigation by the Drug Enforcement Administration, under the direction of James J. Hunt, Special Agent-in-Charge, New York Field Division; the Chautauqua County Sheriff’s Department, under the direction of Sheriff Joseph Gerace, and the Jamestown Police Department, under the direction of Chief Harry Snellings.